jjchavanne/prisma-cloud-learn-labs/labs/pc-automation/API_Basics.md

 curl displays this data to the terminal by default, so if you invoke curl to do an operation and it is about to write data to the terminal, it disables the progress meter as otherwise it would mess up the output mixing progress meter and response data.

-If you want a progress meter for HTTP POST or PUT requests, you need to redirect the response output to a file, using shell redirect (>), -o, --output or similar.
+If you want a progress meter for HTTP POST or PUT requests, you need to redirect the response output to a file, using shell redirect (>), **-o, --output** or similar.

 This does not apply to FTP upload as that operation does not spit out any response data to the terminal.

-If you prefer a progress "bar" instead of the regular meter, -#, --progre
+If you prefer a progress "bar" instead of the regular meter, *-#, --progress-bar* is your friend.
+You can also disable the progress meter completely with the **-s, --silent** option.

+That is all for now about curl.
+If you so desire see [curl tutorial](https://curl.se/docs/manual.html) to learn more about using curl.

+## The End

+**Congrats!**.
+You learned about REST APIs, how to use curl and some of its command options!

+Move on to the next lab to learn about authentication and interacting with Prisma Cloud APIs!